 How many times did you sigh in exasperation, because the holiday was over and you had to go to work again?
 If you are like most of us, probably far too often to count.
 You probably glared with envy at the lucky ones who had already retired at the age of forty, and wondered how much you had to save to retire early as well.
-Now, you don't have to wonder and dream any more - you can create a precise saving plan with our early retirement calculator!
-Read on to learn the answer to the question:
+Now, you don't have to wonder and dream any more - you can create a precise saving or retirement plan with our early retirement calculator!
+(Also check out these retirement plans calculators - 401k, 403b, and TSP) Read on to learn the answer to the question:

 How much longer do I have to save until I can live off my savings interest?
 Alternatively, you can use it to find out how much you need to earn in order to retire after a set amount of time has passed (just provide the "duration" and "expenses" fields).